-To increase housing options, the Council will encourage and support the delivery of custom and self-build housing.
-The Council will monitor the demand for this type of housing and will assist in the delivery of sites.
+To increase housing options, the Council will support the delivery of custom and self-build housing.
+The Council will monitor the demand for this type of housing and will assist in the delivery of sites where appropriate.
+Applicants will be encouraged to incorporate custom and self-build plots.